 A word of warning.
 Although these lanes are interesting to explore in Melbourne at night, I wouldn’t wander down any that look too creepy – safety is paramount after all!

-Read our post on where to find the best coffee in Melbourne.
+These Melbourne lanes are where you will find the best coffee in Melbourne.

 Melbourne Gaol officially closes at 5 pm each day but opens its doors to anyone plucky enough to join the nightly ghost tours.